hmathies/Crystal-Game/README.md

 Guess', it is marked as a loss and the game starts over.
 4. The game will always start over with a new 'Number to Guess' and each crystal will be assigned a new value.
 <hr>
-Thank you to the following sources:<br>
+Thank you to the following sources that helped make the UI look pretty:<br>
 https://www.toptal.com/designers/subtlepatterns/<br>
 http://pngimages.net/<br>
 http://steven-universe.wikia.com/wiki/File:Purple_Diamond.png<br>